DanTup/TestAdapters/README.jasmine.md

 Features
 ===

-- Automatically update test list when any .js or .jstests file is updated
+- Automatically update test list when any .js or .jstest file is updated
-- Automatically executes tests when any .js or .jstests file is if "Run tests after build" is selected in the Visual Studio Test Explorer
+- Automatically executes tests when any .js or .jstest file is if "Run tests after build" is selected in the Visual Studio Test Explorer

 Installation
 ===